cactusutcac/frmdl25-6/README.md

 # Reproduction of _Privacy-Preserving Action Recognition via Motion Difference Quantization_
-This repository contains our reproduction and extension of the BDQ encoder from the paper _Privacy-Preserving Action Recognition via Motion Difference Quantization_
+This repository contains our reproduction and extension of the BDQ encoder from the paper _Privacy-Preserving Action Recognition via Motion Difference Quantization_.
 We replicate the results on the [**KTH**](https://www.csc.kth.se/cvap/actions/) dataset and additionally evaluate on [**IXMAS**](https://www.epfl.ch/labs/cvlab/data/data-ixmas10/).

 ## Table of Contents
 - [Project Overview](#project-overview)